RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ![PatternModal Image](../assets/images/PatternModal005_500.jpg){: width="300" .align-center }

-## Pattern Player Story

-The Player Stories that are displayed on the kabob menu page are Stories that were specifically written about this Pattern.
-Tapping on a Player Story will open it in the Player Story view so that you can read the whole story, and any Insights that other players have added to it.

 ## Queue this Pattern

 Queueing is the process of transmitting the Pattern to the BallBOPPer.
 When you tap on the item "QUEUE THIS PATTERN", the pattern is transmitted to the BallBOPPer where it is placed on the top of the Play queue - next up to be Played.

 The Control page will then automatically pop up in the App, and when you click the Play button, the BallBOPPer will begin playing the Pattern.

+## Submit Story on this Pattern

+If you have played a Pattern a number of times, and wish to provide information for other players, then you can write and submit a Player Story.
+Tapping on "Submit Story on this Pattern" will bring up the Story entry form, where you can tap out your story and even add Photos or Videos of you playing this Pattern.

+The Stories that were posted in this way show up in the window above the menu items, and you can scroll through them.
+Tapping on a Player Story in the window will open the story in the Player Story view so that you can read the whole story, and any Insights that other players have added to it.

+There is more information on Player Stories in the Community section of this documentation.

+## Submit Pattern to Catalog

+Submitting a Pattern to the Catalog will upload it into the online Catalog.

+After it is approved, it will then appear in the Catalog to all users for downloading and playing.

+You can only submit a Pattern to the Catalog that you have authored.
+When you open a Pattern that someone else authored, even if you have modified it, this menu item will not appear.

+The "Submit Pattern to Catalog" item will continue to appear on the items that you have authored after submitting to the Catalog.
+This allows you to upload newer versions which will replace the original version in the Catalog.

+There is more information in the Catalog section of this documentation.

 ## Copy to Selected Playlist